Cycling in Albania – practical bike touring guide

 Wizzair has direct connections to Tirana from many European cities, like Berlin, Paris, Eindhoven, Oslo, Warsaw, Stockholm, London, Madrid, Budapest, Brussels, Vienna, and almost all major Italian cities.

-If you cannot find a connection to Tirana, check out also flights to Skopje (Macedonia), Podgorica (Montenegro) or Corfu (Greece).
+If you cannot find a connection to Tirana, check out flights to Skopje (Macedonia), Podgorica (Montenegro), or Corfu (Greece).

 bike touring albania